-The first step is to obtain the letter formally denying benefits, get a copy of all of your ERISA plan documents, and a copy of the entire claims file.
+The first step is to obtain the letter formally denying benefits, get a copy of all of your ERISA plan documents and a copy of the entire claims file.

 Why are the plan documents important?

-The plan documents are important because they contain the rules which tell you what you must do to obtain benefits under the plan.
+The plan documents are important because they contain the rules that tell you what you must do to obtain benefits under the plan.
 For example, in a disability context, your plan will tell you the definition of disability and what types of proof you may need to submit to the plan administrator to obtain benefits.
 It may also give you information concerning time limits that may be applicable to your claim.

 Why is getting the claims file important?